Problems during diving can result from toxic effects of gases such as nitrogen, oxygen, carbon dioxide, and carbon monoxide.

 Symptoms include tingling, focal seizures (such as facial, lip, or one-sided limb twitching), vertigo, nausea and vomiting, and constricted vision.
 About 10% of people have seizures or fainting, which typically results in drowning.
 To prevent oxygen toxicity during deep dives, special gas mixtures and special training are required.

-Nitrogen narcosis (rapture of the deep) is caused by high partial pressures of nitrogen, and symptoms resemble those of alcohol intoxication.
+Nitrogen narcosis (rapture of the deep) is caused by high partial pressures of nitrogen.
+Symptoms resemble those of alcohol intoxication.
 People show very poor judgment and become disoriented and often euphoric.
 They may fail to surface on time or even swim deeper, thinking they are going to the surface.
 This effect becomes noticeable at 100 feet (about 30 meters) in some divers breathing compressed air and is usually incapacitating at 300 feet (about 90 meters).

 To minimize these effects, divers who must dive to great depths typically breathe a special mixture of gases rather than regular air.
-Low concentrations of oxygen are used, diluted with helium or hydrogen rather than nitrogen, because helium and hydrogen do not produce narcosis.
+Low concentrations of oxygen are used, diluted with helium or hydrogen rather than nitrogen, because helium and hydrogen do not cause narcosis.
 However, substituting helium for nitrogen increases the risk of the high-pressure neurologic syndrome.
+If people ascend slowly, they tend to recover.

 A buildup of carbon dioxide in the bloodstream is the body's signal to breathe.
 Divers, such as snorkelers, who hold their breath rather than use a breathing apparatus, often breathe vigorously (hyperventilate) before a dive, breathing out a large amount of carbon dioxide but adding little oxygen to the blood.
 This maneuver allows them to hold their breath and swim under water longer because their carbon dioxide levels are low.
 However, this maneuver is also hazardous because divers can run out of oxygen and lose consciousness before the carbon dioxide reaches a level high enough to signal the need to return to the surface and breathe.
 This sequence of events is probably responsible for many unexplained drownings among spearfishing competitors and others who hold their breath while diving.